muonius/msdv-machine-learning/movie-review/README.md

 ### Process

-**Step 1**: After reviewing the starter-code, I decided to simplify it first and bring it to its simpliest form, which would be my baseline.
+**Step 1**: After reviewing the starter-code, I decided to bring the `processing_raw_data` function to its simpliest form, by using default `CountVecotrizer()`, which would be my baseline.
 Looking at the ROC chart comparison, I know that for my corpus, the baseline TPR is around 85% and FPR around 16%.
-I then played around with minor tweaks on model setup with increased complexity.
+I then played around with tweaks on model setup with increased complexity.

 <img src="./images/Baseline.png" width="600" alt="Baseline ROCs">